svrgnty/svrgnty.com/README.md

 ```

 #### Cloned to a new location
-node_module is exluded in .gitignore so remember to install the modules required
+node_module is excluded in .gitignore so remember to install the modules required
 ```sh
 npm install
 ```